ttviet2805/Crossing-Road/README.md

 - Nghiem Diep Tuong (21125155)

 ## Project Description
-The game is coded in C++17 using the multimedia library [SFML 2.5.1](https://www.sfml-dev.org/index.php).
+The game was developed in **C++17** using the multimedia library [**SFML 2.5.1**](https://www.sfml-dev.org/index.php).

-In this game, our character loves his crush.
-However, she does not like him, so he would like to collect 7 dragon balls to have a wish that his crush will love him.
-This is extremely challenging to him because he needs to overcome 7 levels to collect enough dragon balls (each level has 1 dragon ball)
+In this game, the **protagonist** embarks on a heartfelt quest to collect **seven Dragon Balls** in order to fulfill a wish that his crush will return his love.
+This journey is divided into **seven progressively challenging levels**, each containing one Dragon Ball that must be obtained to complete the quest.

-He cannot fly, so he need to walk to cross the road in each level to collect dragon ball.
-In each level, there are some obstacles which can kill him or hinder him from coming to the goal such as vehicles, rocks or animals.
+Since the protagonist cannot fly, he must **cross multiple roads on foot** in each level to reach the goal.
+Along the way, he encounters various **obstacles**—such as vehicles, rocks, and animals—that may hinder his progress or cause him to lose a life.

-Fortunately, in the process of crossing roads, he can get some items which can increase his life or his speed
+To assist him, the game introduces collectible **power-up items** that temporarily enhance his abilities:

-* Heart: to increase character's life
+* **Heart** — Increases the character’s life.
-* Wing: to increase character's speed
+* **Wing** — Increases the character’s movement speed.

-Character needs user's helps to safety cross the roads of each level to collect enough dragon balls to let his crush love him.
+The **player’s objective** is to guide the character safely across all levels, overcoming obstacles and collecting all seven Dragon Balls to help him fulfill his ultimate wish for love.

 ## Getting Started
 ### Installing